Brain3D: Generating 3D Objects from fMRI: Experiments

 \textbf{Ablation on UMAP projection} The left four-column section in Fig.~\ref{ablation2}c displays the results obtained using high-level embeddings directly extracted from fMRI without the application of UMAP projection.
 In this scenario, the target distribution $p_{\phi}(\mathbf{z}_t |\mathbf{y})=\int p{\phi}(\mathbf{z}_t |c,\mathbf{y})p(c) dc$ is optimized with respect to $\mathbf{y}$.
 The multi-view integration $\int p{\phi}(\mathbf{z}_t |c,\mathbf{y})p(c) dc$ integrates $\mathbf{y}$ with high diversity and substantial noise, resulting in oversaturated and inconsistent generation outcomes.
 Following the incorporation of our designed UMAP projection, illustrated in the right four-column section in Fig.~\ref{ablation2}c, the high-level information $\mathbf{y}$ undergoes the transformation into a series of stable and consistent embeddings $\mathbf{y}_i$.
 Consequently, the target distribution is updated as $p_{\phi}(\mathbf{z}_t |\mathbf{y}_i)=\int p{\phi}(\mathbf{z}_t |c,\mathbf{y}_i)p(c) dc$.
 This adjustment steers the 3D optimization process toward a more stable and consistent direction in each iteration.
 Despite setting different guidance $\mathbf{y}_i$ sampled from the projection weight in each denoising iteration, the stability of the denoising step effectively ensures the attainment of a final stable generation.
+Fig.~\ref{ablation2}d further shows dedicated analysis for the parameter choices in our UMAP projection through a greedy search for the parameter $N_{neighbor}$ in the range of $[1, 1000]$.
+Our setting with $N_{neighbor}=50$ (the default) achieves optimal recovery of 3D geometry and textures.
+This selection balances the preservation of local versus global semantics, ensuring a detailed and coherent representation.
+The setting of $N_{neighbor}=1$ results in significant disruption of semantic representation, highlighting an over-emphasis on specific local semantic choice.
+Largely increasing $N_{neighbor}$ to $200$ and $1000$ raises computational costs significantly whilst results in vague textures and no marked improvement over the default setting.
+A plausible reason is that using too many neighbors may lead to dilution and conflicts arising from noisy semantic embeddings.